Spells

 shows that the envelope contains a spell.OP_PUSH $spell_data

-Here is an example (of a logical structure) of a spell that sends an NFT and a token to some recipients (taken care of by the underlying Bitcoin transaction):
+Here is an example of a spell that sends an NFT and some fungible tokens, and also mints some tokens:

 In this example we have: